fervqz/picsart-challenge/README.md

 ![preview](./public/docs/preview.png)

 #### 4. Follow the Mouse
 The only thing left was following the mouse.
-The preview is moved every time the mouse updates it's positon, it transitionates with a small delay of 20ms that makes it smoother.
+The preview is moved every time the mouse updates it's position, it transitions with a small delay of 20ms that makes it smoother.

 ![follow-mouse](./public/docs/follow-mouse.png)